 Intravenous sedation will put you in a safe, relaxed and comfortable state for your surgery.
 You will be in a controlled state of unconsciousness, so it will reduce your fear and anxiety tremendously.

 Several medications are available to help create more relaxed, comfortable dental visits.
 Some drugs control pain, some help you relax, and others put you into a deep sleep during dental treatment.
 Click here for more information by MouthHealthy™, Oral Health, brought to by the ADA® American Dental Association.

-Click here for the Guidelines for the Use of Sedation and General Anesthesia by Dentists
+Click here for American Dental Association Rules and Guidelines for the Use of Sedation and General Anesthesia by Dentists